sharmaeklavya2/concepdag/readme.md

 ConcepDAG is made with a more general prerequisite-tracking aim in mind.

-The main difference is that ConcepDAG generates a static website, while Metacademy generates a dynamic website:
+The main difference is that ConcepDAG generates a static website, whereas Metacademy is a dynamic web application.

 * Metacademy is slow.
   I'm disappointed by the speed of their servers.
   A static website can be faster.
 * Deploying an instance of a dynamic website is either difficult or costly.
 * Metacademy allows easy content updation.
-ConcepDAG can't do that.
+ConcepDAG can't do that (yet).